Webmasters desiring to place video in their AEJMC Network site have asked what is the best way to do that.

 - Upload the video to an account at YouTube (or Vimeo).

-- In the WordPress editor, post the URL of the video on a line by itself.
+- In the WordPress editor, post the URL of the video on a line (paragraph) by itself.

-In recent versions of WordPress (>3.4), WordPress understands the YouTube link and automatically embeds your YouTube video — unless your theme interferes with that process.
+In recent versions of WordPress (>3.4), WordPress understands the YouTube link, Vimeo and SoundCloud links (and others) and automatically embeds your YouTube (or Vimeo) video — unless your theme interferes with that process.

 So, for your video to be embedded in WordPress, you need to select the “Share” link at YouTube, as shown at left, copy it, and simply paste that link (highlighted in blue) in a paragraph by itself.
 WordPress does the rest.
 Do NOT use the “Embed” link.
 The “Embed” link uses HTML’s “<iframe>” tag, which permits one form of cross-site scripting (XSS).
 Because of security issues, WordPress stopped supporting the “<iframe>” tag in 2013 as a direct way to embed video.